The Spy Who Came in from the Cold: Cultural impact

 At its publication during the Cold War, the moral presentation of The Spy Who Came in from the Cold rendered it a revolutionary espionage novel by showing the intelligence services of both the Eastern and Western nations as engaging in the same expedient amorality in the name of national security.
-Le Carré also presents his western spy as morally burnt-out.
+Le Carré also presents his Western spy as morally burnt-out.

 The espionage world of Alec Leamas portrays love as a three-dimensional emotion that can have disastrous consequences for those involved.
-Good does not always vanquish evil in Leamas's world, a defeatist attitude that was criticised in The Times.
+Good does not always vanquish evil in Leamas' world, a defeatist attitude that was criticised in The Times.

 According to Jon Stock, writing in The Daily Telegraph: "The plot of The Spy Who Came in from the Cold is assembled with more precision than a Swiss watch.
 The heartless way in which Alec Leamas is manipulated; Control's ruthless playing of Mundt and Fiedler; and of course the dramatic ending on the Berlin Wall, immortalised in the film starring Richard Burton.
 My favourite le Carré, it gets better with each re-read."

 Adaptations

 In 1965, Martin Ritt directed the film adaptation, with Richard Burton as Leamas, Oskar Werner as Fiedler, and Claire Bloom as Nan Perry, a renaming of the character of Liz Gold.

+In 1986, BBC Radio 4 broadcast a radio adaptation, with Colin Blakely as Leamas.

-In 2016, Paramount Television and The Ink Factory – who produced television adaptations of Le Carré's The Night Manager – announced that they were developing a limited series based on The Spy Who Came in from the Cold, with Simon Beaufoy as the writer.
+In 2016, Paramount Television and The Ink Factory – who produced television adaptations of le Carré's The Night Manager – announced that they were developing a limited series based on The Spy Who Came in from the Cold, with Simon Beaufoy as the writer.
 On 14 January 2017, AMC and the BBC joined with The Ink Factory for the series.
+This series was eventually announced in 2025 as an MGM+, BBC and The Ink Factory collaboration, to be entitled Legacy of Spies, drawing on material from both The Spy Who Came in from the Cold and another le Carré novel, A Legacy of Spies, starring Matthew Macfadyen as George Smiley and Charlie Hunnam as Alec Leamas.

 In 2024, David Eldridge wrote a theatrical adaptation of the novel which played in the Minerva Theatre at Chichester Festival Theatre, running from 23 August to 21 September 2024.
 It starred Rory Keenan as Alec Leamas, Agnes O'Casey as Liz Gold and John Ramm as George Smiley, directed by Jeremy Herrin.
 In a mostly positive review for The Times Literary Supplement, theatre critic Jim Keaveney notes that the role of Smiley is significantly "recast" in Eldridge's version: "Smiley does not fulfil the peripheral role le Carré provided for him.
 Instead he is central to the intrigue."
+The play moved to the West End of London in 2025, where it is being performed at @sohoplace Theatre.

+In 2026, the play toured the UK between March and August, with Ralf Little in the role of Leamas, starting at the Churchill Theatre, Bromley.
+In May 2026 the play was being performed at the Richmond Theatre.